Marijuana Addiction Treatment

 Outpatient Program (OP)

 Our OP treatment can be considered the standard and the least intense form of Outpatient treatment.
-As such, our professionals usually recommend it for people with mild marijuana addiction.
+As such, our professionals usually recommend it to people with mild marijuana addiction.
 Those attending this program will have to attend rehab for a few hours a day, once or twice per week.
 We usually don’t recommend this form of treatment for most substances.
 However, since marijuana is generally a milder substance, this could be the right form of treatment for you if you have not yet developed a severe marijuana dependence.

 What is marijuana?

 Marijuana is a mixture of the dried flowers of Cannabis sativa.
 It is usually smoked in hand-rolled cigarettes, although it can be taken in a few other ways.
 Marijuana contains a psychoactive chemical, called THC.
 THC is responsible for most of the intoxicating effects of marijuana that appeal to people in the first place.
 In order for cannabis to be considered marijuana, it needs to have a THC concentration of 0.3% or higher.
+If you are consuming marijuana with a minimum THC concentration, developing an addiction is not likely.

 The difference between marijuana addiction and dependence